Kingmoballs/CorporateTreasuryPlatform/PRODUCTION_CONFIGURATION.md

 SMTP.
 That provider additionally requires host and port settings, plus credentials when required by the SMTP service.

+### Temporary fictional-demo invitation delivery

+A portfolio deployment whose database contains only fictional data can temporarily return a `TreasuryOfficer` invitation link directly to the authenticated organization Admin instead of emailing it.
+This exception is restricted to one organization code and is disabled by default:

+- `UserInvitations__ManualDemoDeliveryEnabled=true`
+- `UserInvitations__ManualDemoOrganizationCode=NORTHSTAR-DEMO`

+The configured organization code must match the active organization exactly, ignoring letter case.
+The exception never applies to `Admin`, `CFO`, `FinanceManager`, or `PlatformAdmin` roles.
+The one-time URL appears only in the create or resend response as `manualAcceptanceUrl`; invitation-list responses never contain it.

+Keep email delivery configured because password recovery and every non-demo invitation still depend on it.
+Disable this exception after creating the demo account, and never enable it for an organization containing real data.

 ## Platform health

 - `GET /health/live` confirms that the API process is running.